Monthly Archives

 By | Serial | No Comments

-The man walked another four and a half blocks, up a winding little street to a four-unit stucco building built in the thirties.
+Tart man walked another four and a half blocks, up a narrow, winding street to a four-unit stucco building built in the thirties.
 He entered the garden apartment.
-Inside, a battered and dusty old sky-blue surfboard propped up against the living room wall was the only bit of personality in the cracked plaster interior of the little one bedroom unit.
+Inside, a battered old sky-blue surfboard propped up against the living room wall was the only bit of personality in the cracked plaster interior of the small one bedroom unit.

-The man went into his tiny kitchen and put the tart on a paper towel.
-He got a dark beer out of his fridge and popped the top.
-As he started to take a bite of the tart, he heard a key turn in his front door.
-He opened the utensil drawer next to the ancient stove and took out a small twenty year old glock.
+The man went to his kitchenette, got a cold coffee out of his fridge and laced it with milk.
+He looked at the tart; not really into it.
+As he put it in the fridge, he heard a key turn in his front door.
+He opened a drawer and took out a twenty year old hand gun.

 “Mr. Jones?” came a familiar voice.
 “You here?
 I’m gonna kill you.”
-The afore-mentioned Mr. Jones pocketed the glock and went into his living room.
+Mr. Jones went into his living room.

-“Shit?!”
+“Some shit?!”
 Hays hissed, turning red.
 “That’s seventy five grand up in smoke!
-Why the hell were those girls in there?!”
-He carried on, talking about the Domingos fire.
+Why the hell were they even there?!”

 “Ozrin wanted the pick-up there.”